mainmatter/playbook/project-flow/full-service/README.md

 ## Discovery

-In order to build an application that effectively achieves a particular objective for a client, we first of all need to understand what specifically that objective is.
+In order to build an application that effectively achieves a particular objective for a client, we first of all need to understand what exactly that objective is.
 We will work closely with the client in a workshop to identify answers to these questions:

 - what specifically is it that is currently lacking or that we are aiming to improve (e.g. customers having to call the client in order to configure the